MitchTalmadge/AMP-dockerized/README.md

 # Configuration

-I recommend using Docker Compose to set up the image.
-[Sample configurations may be found here](./example-configs).
+I recommend using Unraid or Docker Compose to set up the image.
+[Sample Docker Compose configurations may be found here](./example-configs).

 ## MAC Address (Required!
 Please read!)
 > [!CAUTION]